galfas/shopping-list/README.md

 ![Share list](diagram/share-list.png?raw=true "Sequence diagram - share list")

-There are more Sequence diagrams missing, I started for the ones that I believe help me to explains some of my design decisions.
+There are more Sequence diagrams missing, I started for the ones that I believe help me to explain some of my design decisions.